Skip to content

 5. Partner with Sustainable Service Providers

-Aligning with suppliers who prioritize sustainability strengthens your company’s travel initiatives.
-Specifically, consider partnerships with:
+Aligning with suppliers who prioritize sustainability strengthens your travel program:

-• Airlines using biofuels or committing to net-zero goals.
+• Airlines investing in biofuels or net-zero commitments.

-• Car rental services offering hybrid or electric vehicles.
+• Car rental companies offering hybrid or electric vehicles.

 Current Trends in Sustainable Travel